-In addition to the robust educational conference sessions during CAMX, attendees can take an in-depth look at specific topics with Pre-conference Tutorials.
-These three hour courses, held in the afternoon of Monday, December 11th and Tuesday, December 12th, immerse attendees of all technical backgrounds in a single area of focus.
+In addition to the robust Conference Programming sessions during CAMX during CAMX, attendees can take an in-depth look at specific topics with Tutorials.
+These three hour courses, held in the afternoon of Monday, October 15th, and Tuesday, October 16th, immerse attendees of all technical backgrounds in a single area of focus.
 Tutorials are included with a Premium registration, and are available for purchase separately with all other registration types.

 The advanced materials, manufacturing processes, and design tools available to today’s design engineer provide options that can be overwhelming.
 Identifying and then navigating through this maze of possibilities requires a broad perspective.
 In an attempt to “teach by example”, this session will discuss prior design projects presenting specific design challenges and the methods used to address them.
 Techniques for design optimization will also be discussed.

 Wes Hobbs, Davis Technology College, Lead Composites Instructor

 This tutorial will consist of topics that will briefly cover most knowledge required to fabricate Composite parts of an advanced nature.
 From preparation of molds, safety issues, vacuum bagging, prepreg, core materials, repair, to preparation for autoclave cure.
 We will also touch on different alternative processing methods used in the advanced composites industries.